 Interestingly, early sperm whales on earth, such as Livyatan, hunted other whales with their monster teeth.
 Could be a cool critter to include in the next book.
 Let me know what you think.

 Cetaceans’ Status and Conservation on Earth

 Clearly, cetaceans have a spectacular evolutionary history of successfully invading the sea.
 Within 15 million years they went from a terrestrial lifestyle to a fully marine existence and are now the most aquatic and widely distributed of all marine mammals.
 Similar invasions of the sea by the marine, but coastal, manatees and dugongs (40 mya), the semi-aquatic seals and sea lions (24 mya), and the coastal sea otters (2 mya) and polar bears (130k) occurred but with less success.

 Tragically, these magnificent animals, have a dark history of human exploitation and most all are on the UN’s endangered species list.
 Pre-human global cetacean populations were…well, we don’t know and never truly will.
-Based on genetics, current populations of the remaining great whales are estimated at >10% of their pre-contact populations sizes in most species.
-Prior to whaling, Antarctic blue whales were thought to number about 250,000 individuals but were reduced to fewer than 400 animals by 1972 — about 1% of its former populations size (Roman et al., 2014).
+Based on genetics, the current populations of the remaining great whales are estimated at >10% of their pre-contact population sizes in most species.
+Prior to whaling, Antarctic blue whales were thought to number about 250,000 individuals but were reduced to fewer than 400 animals by 1972 — about 1% of their former population size (Roman et al., 2014).
 As quoted by Halina in SOT, researchers estimate that in the 20th century alone, three million whales were killed by the whaling industry (Cressey, 2015).

 References and further reading:

 - Cressey, D. 2015.
 World’s whaling slaughter tallied.
 Nature 519: 140-141.

 - Gingerich, P. 2012.
 Evolution of Whales from Land to Sea.
 Proceedings of the American Philosophical Society.
 2012 vol: 156 (3)